 20. Play dough math for proprioceptive input through the hands.
 Try a math smash type of activity and use a heavy resistive dough like this DIY proprioception dough.
 There are many benefits of play dough and sensory input is just one of them!

-21. Kneaded eraser for sensory input through the hands- Use a kneaded pencil eraser for a hand-held fidget that doubles as an eraser with proprioceptive input.
+21. Kneaded eraser for sensory input through the hands- Use a kneaded pencil eraser (affiliate link) for a hand-held fidget that doubles as an eraser with proprioceptive input.

 22. Crunchy snack break- Try snacks like pretzels, crackers, kale chips, popcorn, or roasted chickpeas for an alerting snack.
 Oral motor exercises offer calming or alerting input and using a crunchy (or chewy) snack can support these needs.